Telecominfraproject/oopt-gnpy/README.rst

 See the `Onboarding Guide
 <https://github.com/Telecominfraproject/gnpy/wiki/Onboarding-Guide>`_ for
-specific details on code contribtions.
+specific details on code contributions.

 See `AUTHORS.rst <AUTHORS.rst>`_ for past and present contributors.